 Case Studies: provides a comprehensive summary of what each platform company communicated specifically in response to the coronavirus, organized by the date of their communication.

 Senior Policy Fellow

 This report is prepared using publicly available sources and we use every effort, including automated citation, to ensure proper credits.
 Thank you to Kathleen Burke, Extern and my research and writing partner; Meredith Whipple, Digital Outreach Director; and Shiva Stella, Communications Director for their invaluable expertise and partnership.

 - Many frameworks define disinformation as knowingly false content meant to deceive.
-Given the difficulty of assessing the intent of information sharing for CV-19, we follow the Reuters Institute practice and use the term misinformation throughout this report to refer broadly to any type of false information – including disinformation - except when other terms are used in direct quotes or footnotes.
+Given the difficulty of assessing the intent of information sharing for CV-19, we followed the Reuters Institute practice and used the term misinformation throughout this report to refer broadly to any type of false information – including disinformation - except when other terms are used in direct quotes or footnotes.